Analytical Solutions Consulting Inc.

 • Revisiting Provisions: Consider revisiting specific provisions of the HALT Act to address safety concerns, such as stricter policies on contraband and third-party vendors.
 Any changes should balance humanitarian goals with operational needs.

-• Complementary Measures: Introduce complementary measures to enhance security and discipline within correctional facilities, such as increased staffing for high-risk units and improved officer training.
+• Complementary Measures: Introduce measures to enhance security, programming, and workforce discipline in correctional facilities, such as increased staffing and staffing protocols in high-risk units and improved officer training.

 • Legislative Engagement: Engage with lawmakers to advocate for balanced reforms addressing the union's concerns while maintaining the act's humanitarian goals.
 This may involve creating a task force to study the act's impact and recommend adjustments.